Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-08-25-Naive-Bayes-for-Classifying-Russian-Twitter-Trolls.md

 <h2 align="center">Code</h2><hr>

 There was a little bit of parsing to be done before anything could be ran; I ended up using the (Natural Language Toolkit)[https://www.nltk.org/] for tokenization and string cleaning, and then built in Python dicts are already hash maps which are exactly what you want when keeping and searching a large histogram of word counts.
 I also parsed against a set of stop words, which is common practice.
-Words like "A", "an", "or" which appear to frequently to offer much predictive quality.
+Words like "A", "an", "or" which appear too frequently to offer much predictive quality.

 <hr>
 <div style="width:110%">